wissamkontar/Consensus-AV-Analysis/README.md

 2. Update file paths in the notebook if needed.
 3. Run all cells in `TGSIM_Analysis_Published.ipynb` sequentially.

-Note on hesitation dataset:

-The dataset `Pedestrian_Hesitations_PatternBased.csv` is included as output, but its generating code is still under revision.
-We have appended the dataset for now to ensure full reproducibility until that section is finalized.

 ## License

 This project is released under the MIT License.